72services/qlrm/ConstructorResult.md

 ## Why QLRM is better?
 The problem with that approach is, that you must declare the mapping of the fields in the constructor.
-With QLRM this is not necessary!
+With QLRM this is not necessary.

+   Query q = em.createNativeQuery("SELECT ID, NAME FROM EMPLOYEE");
+   List<EmployeeTO> list = JpaSqlResultMapper.list(q, EmployeeTO.class);

+EmployeeTO does not have to be mapped!